ThomasKroes/exposure-render/README.md

 ##Building Exposure Render from source code
 If you are eager to build Exposure Render yourself you should clone the [release110](https://github.com/ThomasKroes/exposure-render.release110.git) repository and follow  [these](https://github.com/ThomasKroes/exposure-render.release110/blob/master/build.md) instructions .

-For questions or comments contact me at t.kroes at lumc.nl/tudelft.nl.

 ##System requirements

 * Microsoft Windows XP, Vista, or 7.